joaoarthurbm/joaoarthurbm.github.io/index.md

 ## Publications

+### 2025

+**Beyond Functionality: Automating Algorithm Design Evaluation in Introductory Programming Courses.** Caio Oliveira, Leandra Silva, and João Brunet.
+In Proceedings of the 17th International Conference on Computer Supported Education (CSEDU 2025).

+**Evaluating Semantic Caching in Practice: A Study on a LLM-Driven Distributed Application in a Brazilian EdTech.** Henrique Lopes Nóbrega, David Maia, and João Brunet.
+Proceedings of the XLIII Brazilian Symposium on Computer Networks and Distributed Systems (SBRC 2025) – Industry Track.

+**Explorando Network Slicing em Redes 5G em um Contexto Educacional.** Ekarani Teles Silvestre, Axel Crispim, Rian Ismael Elias de Melo, João Brunet, Ruan Delgado Gomes, and Thiago Moraes.
+Proceedings of the XLIII Brazilian Symposium on Computer Networks and Distributed Systems (SBRC 2025) – Industry Track.

+### 2023

+**User-centric and Secure Electronic Authentication for Digital Health Services: A Case Study for Brazil.** Thashmee Karunarathne and Joao Monteiro.
+In Proceedings of the 16th International Conference on Theory and Practice of Electronic Governance (ICEGOV '23).
+Association for Computing Machinery, New York, NY, USA, 151–158. https://doi.org/10.1145/3614321.3614339.

+**Screening Programming’s Reliability to Measure Predictive Programming Skills.** Danilo Medeiros Dantas, Jucelio Soares dos Santos, Kézia de Vasconcelos Oliveira Dantas, Wilkerson L. Andrade, João Brunet, and Monilly Ramos Araujo Melo.
+In Proceedings of the XXXIV Brazilian Symposium on Informatics in Education (SBIE 2023), Brazil, p.
+1779.

 ### 2022

 **A Systematic Literature Review on Predictive Cognitive Skills in Novice Programming**.
 SANTOS, J. S. ANDRADE, W. L.  BRUNET. *Frontiers in Education Conference Proceedings, 2022.*